kire9613/KTH_master_thesis/README.md

 The code is based around different nodes that handle different tasks, which was done to allow for a highly modular system.
 Key functions in the implemenation are the A*-algorithm which is used in the path planner and Map logic which provides an occupancy grid (inflated and rescaled) for the path planner.
 To follow the reference path provided by the path planner, a PID controller was used.

 # How to run
+The implementation is based on a small number of libraries, which can be considered as core libraries to be able to use the SVEA platform.
+These libraries are

+    > numpy
+    > math
+    > rospy
+    > matplotlib

 There are two options to run the code for both the "floor2" and the "q1 floor" map, depending on simulation mode or real car mode.

 To run the code in simulation mode for "floor2", run: